Resources Safety and Health Queensland Bill 2019

 “We must continually focus on our laws and our regulations to ensure we keep our mining industry modern and safe.”— 2020-02-04View Hansard

-“The health and safety of all workers is paramount for this Labor government.”— 2020-02-04View Hansard
+“The health and safety of all workers is paramount for this Labor government.
+I commend the bill to the House.”— 2020-02-04View Hansard

-Supported the bill to ensure miners come home safely, drawing on his experience as a teacher in mining communities and the anxiety children faced when hearing about mine incidents.
+Supported the bill drawing on his experience as a teacher in mining communities, recounting the anxiety children experienced when mine incidents occurred and the importance of independent data collection and continuous improvement.

-Supports the amendment requiring the CEO to have professional qualifications and experience in the resources industry, while expressing disappointment that a full parliamentary inquiry into mine safety was not pursued.
+Supported the amendment requiring the CEO to have relevant resources industry qualifications while expressing deep concern about ongoing safety breaches at mine sites and the lack of a full parliamentary inquiry into mine safety.